mirceah13/cadvisor/PROJECT_SUMMARY.md

-# BuildGuard Advisor - Project Summary
+# CADVisor - Project Summary

 ## Overview

-**BuildGuard Advisor** is a production-ready SaaS MVP for validating building submission packages (CAD + documentation) against regulatory standards and internal guidelines.
+**CADVisor** is a production-ready SaaS MVP for validating building submission packages (CAD + documentation) against regulatory standards and internal guidelines.
 The platform combines AI-powered analysis with human-in-the-loop review to provide compliance checking for construction companies.

 ## Architecture